Conducting Site Surveys

 Here are a few key items to include in your preflight checklist when conducting site surveys.

-dentify potential and safe emergency landing zones in case of unexpected malfunctions or emergencies during the flight.
+Identify potential and safe emergency landing zones in case of unexpected malfunctions or emergencies during the flight. - Weather Conditions Review:

 Check for potential radio interference that could affect communication signals between the remote controller and the aircraft.